 Justification of Red List Category

-Rapid population reductions have been observed in this species owing to exploitation for the cage-bird trade.
-The rate of decline was probably very rapid during the early 1980s, but the situation has now improved.
-In the absence of recent field surveys, its conservation status is difficult to assess, but is considered Vulnerable because of the reduced level of trade.
-The species is currently known from only a few locations and has a very small range, so if trading were to increase and the population declined again, its status would revert to Endangered.
+In the past, this species has undergone rapid population reductions owing to exploitation for the cage-bird trade.
+The rate of decline was probably very rapid during the early 1980s, but the situation has now improved, and the species is currently assessed as stable.
+The population is however small, and therefore the species is listed as Vulnerable.
+If pressure from the cage-bird trade were to increase and the population declined again, its status would revert to Endangered.